michaelberlian/Pervasive_php_api/README.md

 - Models folder
 - Api folder

-## for the Server, it is also necessary to have Mysql databases and table, the querry can be found in
+## for the Server, it is also necessary to have Mysql databases and table, the querry can be found in:
 - Create the sql db and table

 ## for the API testing, they include: